nashkevin/Shape-Shmup/README.md

 * **PixiJS**, Goodboy Digital Ltd., [license](https://github.com/pixijs/pixi.js/blob/master/LICENSE)
  * 2D WebGL renderer
- * (*not fully implemented*) graphics are drawn on an HTML5 canvas in the player's browser using PixiJS
+ * graphics are drawn on an HTML5 canvas in the player's browser using PixiJS